Download library from: https://support.salesmanago.com/developers/

 For other tools configuration check how to add the external library to the project in their documentation.

-The list of dependencies used by the library:
+List of dependencies used by the library:

 Library configuration